One of the most common questions I receive via email from new readers is whether they can use Avios points to fly on Virgin Atlantic?

 More seats are likely to be made available over future months as BA gets a better idea of how a flight is selling.
 Unless you are tied to very specific dates there is likely to be something coming up.

 You should also consider whether you are being flexible enough.
 Cannot find seats to Orlando?
-Have you looked at Fort Lauderdale, Miami or Tampa?
+Have you looked at Miami or Tampa?
 You may need to change around your holiday a little but that is not always a bad thing and you may get to explore somewhere different.

 Are you unhappy with the British Airways seat or service?